Donate Sponsor

 How to keep your cat safe around candles

-Supervise your cat
+1. Supervise your cat

-A big risk with burning candles when you have a cat around is that they could get too close and burn themselves or knock them over and cause a fire.
-Cats love to jump up on surfaces and sometimes knock things off them, so make sure you never leave a lit candle unattended.
-For extra safety use heavy, sturdy candles that are less likely to topple over, or try placing the candle inside a tray of water, so that if it does get knocked over, the flame will go out straight away.
+A big risk with burning candles when you have a cat around is that they could get too close and burn themselves.
+Or they could knock the candle over and cause a fire.
+Cats love to jump up on surfaces and sometimes knock things off them.
+Make sure you never leave a lit candle unattended.

-Ventilate the room
+2. Ventilate the room

 Human hands holding a lit candle

-Choose candles wisely
+3. Choose candles wisely

 If you’re worried your cat may have been poisoned by anything in your home, discover how to spot the signs of poisoning.
 If you notice any change in your cat’s health or behaviour then speak to your vet for advice.